Lancealeyo/Anitas-Kitchen/README.md

 ## DESCRIPTION

-Anitas-Kitchen is a website built mainly to provide for the restaurants menu,
+Anitas-Kitchen is a website built mainly to showcase the restaurants menu.

 It contains the variety of food available.